Amari Cooper Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 Recent Performances

-- In last week's matchup with the Giants, Cooper caught three passes for 60 yards (20 yards per catch) and scored one touchdown while being targeted six times.
+- Against the Giants last week, Cooper was targeted six times and racked up 60 yards on three receptions while scoring one touchdown.

-- Cooper's stat line in his last three games includes nine grabs for 155 yards and two touchdowns.
-He put up 51.7 yards per game, and was targeted 13 times.
+- Cooper's over his last three outings stat line reveals nine catches for 155 yards and two touchdowns.
+He averaged 51.7 yards per game, and was targeted 13 times.

 Cooper's Dallas Teammates